-Using the state’s five-stage process, GTA has competitively rebid mainframe, print and mailroom/courier, end user computing, and server services in recent years.
-The re-procurements reduced overall costs by 20 percent and added several new service providers, while also producing numerous service enhancements.
-The cost savings allowed for procurement of managed security services as an entirely new service line to address a fast-growing need.
+Using the state’s five-stage process, GTA has competitively rebid managed network services, mainframe, print and mailroom/courier, end user computing, and server services in recent years.
+Reprocurements reduced overall costs and added several new service providers, while also producing numerous service enhancements.
+Cost savings enabled procurement of managed security services as an entirely new service line to help address fast-growing security needs.

 IT services company Atos provides mainframe services.
-Mainframe processing continues at the state's North Atlanta Data Center (NADC).
+Mainframe processing continues at the state's North Atlanta Data Center (NADC), though at lesser volumes as agencies modernize applications and move some off mainframe platforms.
 Storage and virtual tape systems are also maintained at the NADC, and a backup mainframe environment has been established at an Austin, Texas, data center.

 Print and Mailroom/Courier Services

-Xerox has provided print services since the state's shared IT services program began in 2009, and now under a newer contract, the company serves even more state customers in new and expanded ways.
-The current contract includes not only enhanced print services, but also print-to-mail (mailroom) and courier services from the Capitol Hill Mailroom in Atlanta's Twin Towers building.
-The service allows customers to print, package, and mail, all through one provider, leveraging a single, more streamlined process.
+Xerox continues to provide state agencies not only enhanced print services, but also print-to-mail (mailroom) and courier services from the Capitol Hill Mailroom in Atlanta's Twin Towers building.
+Customers can print, package, and mail, all through one provider and a single, streamlined process.

 Office 365 Services

-The GTA Direct program provides access to a range of managed IT services for Georgia agencies, local governments, colleges and universities, and boards of education statewide.
-GTA qualifies the pool of vendors and provides governance over the service contracts, while agencies purchase the services directly from the providers and manage the relationships themselves.
+The GTA Direct program provides access to a range of managed IT services for Georgia agencies, local governments, public and not-for-profit colleges and universities, and boards of education statewide.
+GTA qualifies the pool of vendors and provides governance over the service contracts, while agencies purchase the services directly from the providers and manage the vendor relationships themselves.

-In the past year, the program saw several notable developments, and GTA Direct:
+In the past year, the program saw several notable developments:

-- Increased services sold across the GTA Direct portfolio by 21.3% over the previous year.
+- Increased services sold across the GTA Direct portfolio by eight percent over the previous year.

-- Released a request for proposal (RFP) for network services that is on track to expand service types to better serve constituents and incorporate additional suppliers.
+- Released a request for proposal (RFP) for hosted contact center services that will better serve today’s needs and incorporate additional suppliers.

 Services offered through GTA Direct include: